facebook/react/docs/docs/tutorial.md

 ### Using props

-Let's create the Comment component.
-Using **props** we will be able to read the data passed to it from the `CommentList`, and render some markup:
+Let's create the `Comment` component, which will depend on data passed in from it's parent.
+Data passed in from a parent component is available as a 'property' on the child component.
+These 'properties' are accessed through `this.props`.
+Using props we will be able to read the data passed to the `Comment` from the `CommentList`, and render some markup:

 ```javascript
 // tutorial4.js